cp2k/cp2k/INSTALL.md

   * :warning: Do **NOT** use libinit-1.1.3, which was buggy.

 ### 2h. libsmm (optional, improved performance for matrix multiplication)
   * A library for small matrix multiplies can be built from the included source (see tools/build_libsmm/README).
 Usually only the double precision real and perhaps complex is needed.
 Link to the generated libraries.
-For a couple of architectures prebuild libsmm are available at https://www.cp2k.org/static/downloads/libsmm/.
+For a couple of architectures prebuilt libsmm are available at https://www.cp2k.org/static/downloads/libsmm/.
   * Add `-D__HAS_smm_dnn` to the defines to make the code use the double precision real library.
 Similarly use `-D__HAS_smm_snn` for single precision real and `-D__HAS_smm_znn` / `-D__HAS_smm_cnn` for double / single precision complex.
   * Add `-D__HAS_smm_vec` to enable the new vectorized interfaces of libsmm.

 ### 2i. libxsmm (optional, improved performance for matrix multiplication)
-  * A library for small matrix multiplications which is provided by Intel: https://github.com/hfp/libxsmm/
+  * A library for matrix operations and deep learning primitives: https://github.com/hfp/libxsmm/
   * Add `-D__LIBXSMM` to enable it (with suitable include and library paths)
-  * Tested with the released version 1.1.

 ### 2j.
 CUDA (optional, improved performance on GPU systems)
   * `-D__ACC` needed to enable accelerator support.